Skip to main content

 Why you should trust us

 At Innerbody Research, we extensively test each health service or product we review.
-That includes beet supplements.
-Our testing team tried top beetroot supplements — both powdered drink mixes and capsules — to relay crucial information about taste, effectiveness, and the customer experience that other outlets can’t provide.
+For this guide to beet supplements, our testing team tried the top products in multiple forms (powdered drink mixes, capsules, and chews) to relay crucial information about taste, effectiveness, and the customer experience that other outlets can’t provide.

-Alongside our personal experiences with beet supplements, our team devoted more than 300 hours to the study of beets’ nutritional potential, nitric oxide production, and cardiometabolic science.
-All told, we consumed over 100 scholarly journal articles on these relevant topics.
+Alongside our firsthand experiences with beet supplements, we devoted more than 300 hours to the study of beets, particularly their nutritional potential, effects nitric oxide (NO) production, and cardiometabolic science.
+In total, we consumed over 100 scholarly journal articles on these relevant topics.
+Also, over the years, we’ve followed the beet supplements space, along with related nutritional topics, and have updated this guide accordingly.
+That way, you can be sure that our findings are up-to-date.

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions about staying healthy and living healthier lifestyles.